 Ph: +61 3 9790 9200 f: +61 3 9790 9299

 Evaluation Coordinator | Learning and Teaching Centre (LTC)

 Australian Catholic University

 St Patrick Campus | Room 5.10B, Level 5, 250 Victoria Parade, FITZROY l http://www.acu.edu.au Ph: +61 3 9953 3374

 The Australian Awarded University Teachers Network is a network of educational leaders, established in 2016 created by VTAS PEN and with support from DET.
 The network comprising of recipients of the Australian Awarded University Teacher of the Year and extended to all recipients of AAUT is used to promote learning and teaching innovations that will help foster students to adopt a more engaging approach to their learning.

 The Australian Learning and Teaching Fellows’ network (ALTF) was established in 2011 with support from the Australian Government Office for Learning and Teaching.
 The Fellows network currently comprises 108 scholars from multiple institutions and diverse discipline communities.
 Fellows are leading educators who undertake strategic, high-profile activities in areas of sectoral importance.

-is the peak professional body of Directors who have responsibility for academic development within their university.
-It seeks to enhance its members’ capacity to be key strategic advisers in academic development.
+is the peak professional body leaders in university learning and teaching whose responsibilities include academic development.
+We seek to enhance our members’ capacity to be key strategic advisers in learning and teaching

 The Higher Education Research and Development Society of Australasia (HERDSA) is a scholarly society for people committed to the advancement of higher and tertiary education.
 It promotes the development of higher education policy, practice and the study of teaching and learning.
 HERDSA encourages and disseminates research on teaching and learning and higher education development.
 It also works to build strong academic communities.